binury/Toes.Pip-Pals/README.md

 ## Changelog

+### 1.3.0
+- *New* 30+ pal power pip effect
+- Proximity powering up now shows an animation for you and your pal

 ### 1.2.4
 - For all purposes, players which you have ignored are no longer considered to be your Pals